 During the 1980s, Japan experienced a culture of extreme stress and overwork.
 It decided to look at the centenarians, who frequently practice forest bathing, or shinrin-yoku.
 This involves slowing down, focusing on your senses, and spending time in a forest area or natural environment.

-According to the Global Wellness Summit Trends Report 2020, this preventive therapy has been so successful that there are 62 certified forests across the country, and more being planned.
+According to the Global Wellness Summit Trends Report 2020, this preventive therapy has been so successful that there are 62 certified forests across the country, with more being planned.

 Studies support that connecting all five senses to nature can reduce blood pressure, lower stress, improve cardiovascular and metabolic health, lower blood sugar levels, and improve concentration, memory, and energy.
 One study showed a 53% increase in the body’s natural killer cell count after just two days in these forests.